$49.99 $69.99 Buy It Now

 • Dynamic Range: The dynamic range of a sensor determines its ability to capture details in both bright and dark areas of an image.
 Higher dynamic range sensors can produce more balanced and detailed photos.

-See also Best digital camera company name
+See also How to learn photography with digital camera

 By understanding the basics of digital camera sensors, photographers can make informed decisions about camera settings, lens choices, and image processing techniques to achieve their desired results.